Klipper3d/klipper/docs/Config_Reference.md

 #   ls /sys/bus/w1/devices/
 #ds18_report_time:
 #   Interval in seconds between readings.
 Default is 3.0, with a minimum of 1.0
+#sensor_mcu:
+#   The micro-controller to read from.
+Must be the host_mcu
 ```

 # Fans